Project Name: Italian Network

 Telecom Italia (TIM) fully believes that connectivity and digital solutions can bring people together, lead companies to grow and ensure community well-being with a view to sustainable growth.

-TIM is working towards an increasingly digital Italy thanks to our infrastructure, which is able to cater to the needs of citizens and institutions alike in even the most challenging situations.
+TIM is working towards an increasingly digital Italy thanks to our infrastructure, which can cater to the needs of citizens and institutions alike in even the most challenging situations.

-And TIM is on its way, both with mobile ultrabroadband – LTE currently covers more than 99% of the population and the target of national 5G coverage by 2025/2026 – and with fiber ultrabroadband and fast internet.
+And TIM is on its way, both with mobile ultra-broadband—LTE currently covers more than 99% of the population, and the target of national 5G coverage by 2025/2026—and with fibre ultra-broadband and fast internet.

 TIM offers its almost 100 million customers, between Italy and Brazil, a convergent and ever richer connectivity: fixed and mobile telecommunications, TV, digital content for entertainment – video, music, gaming, smart home solutions.

-It invests in innovation, in the new frontiers of cloud and edge computing, to offer innovative platforms and solutions for business digitalisation, from SMEs and large industries to public administration and the healthcare sector.
-This is how digital schooling, smart working, e-government services and smart quality of life solutions become a reality: from traffic management to safety and lowering environmental impact in urban areas.
+It invests in innovation in the new frontiers of cloud and edge computing to offer innovative platforms and solutions for business digitalisation, from SMEs and large industries to public administration and the healthcare sector.
+This is how digital schooling, smart working, e-government services, and smart quality-of-life solutions have become a reality: from traffic management to safety and lowering environmental impact in urban areas.

 FTTH initiative